top of page

 Linda Wolf

 Having grown up in Florida, Linda spent a lot of her childhood enjoying the beaches on both sides of the State.
-She has a great appreciation for the sea and especially for the mission of Tikkun HaYam.
+She has a great appreciation for the water and especially for the mission of Repair the Sea.
 Linda plans to become scuba-certified in the near future so she can spend more of her free time enjoying the wonders of the underwater world.

-Linda has served as a volunteer on the board of directors and executive board for local non-profit organizations, and has chaired numerous committees in her areas of expertise.
+Linda has served as a volunteer on the board of directors and executive board for local non-profit organizations, and has chaired numerous committees in her areas of expertise including marketing, finance, personnel, and operations.

 Linda has a Bachelor of Science degree, Cum Laude, in Mathematics from Vanderbilt University, and a Master of Business Administration degree from the University of South Florida.
 She also has a Bachelor of Science degree, Cum Laude, in Accounting from the University of South Florida.